one-ware/one-ware.com/docs/studio/04-plugins/02-add-hardware/index.md

 title: Add Hardware Integration
 ---

 OneWare Studio is a comprehensive development environment designed for hardware and software integration.
-It features a system that allows you to add any FPGA Development Board using JSON configuration files.
+It features a system that allows you to add any FPGA development board using JSON configuration files.
 This is useful for configuring the graphical user interface (GUI) and ensuring that your toolchain supports your hardware.

 ![Graphical User Interface (GUI)](img/gui.png)